AlejandRicau/ME-396-Group-14-Lightning-Talk/README.md

 * Move the piece with the left and right arrow keys.
 * Drop the piece faster with the down arrow key.
 * Rotate the piece with the up arrow key.
-* Store a peice or exchnage with saved piece using teh spacebar.
+* Store a peice or exchnage with saved piece using the spacebar.